unicode-org/message-format-wg/spec/formatting.md

 with their formatted representation.
 When UBA is applied to the text of a formatted _message_ (including its formatted parts) there can be unexpected or undesirable
-<a href="https://w3c.github.io/i18n-glossary/#dfn-spillover-effects">spillover effects</a>.
+<a href="https://www.w3.org/TR/i18n-glossary/#dfn-spillover-effects">spillover effects</a>.
-Applying <a href="https://w3c.github.io/i18n-glossary/#dfn-bidi-isolation">bidi isolation</a>
+Applying <a href="https://www.w3.org/TR/i18n-glossary/#dfn-bidi-isolation">bidi isolation</a>
-to the formatted values helps avoid this type of problem.
+to the formatted values helps avoid spillover in a formatted _message_.

 The reference data model includes direction for both the _message_ and, separately, for each _placeholder_.